department-of-veterans-affairs/vets-website/_education/4-gi-bill-transfer.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">
 <div markdown="1">
 If you have not used all of your Post-9/11 GI Bill benefits, you may be eligible to transfer up to 36 months of benefits to your spouse or dependent children.
-Once the Department of Defense (DOD) approves the transfer, the new beneficiaries can apply for VA benefits.
+Once the Department of Defense (DoD) approves the transfer, the new beneficiaries can apply for VA benefits. *The Department of Defense (DoD) determines whether or not you can transfer benefits to your family.*
 </div>
 <div class="call-out" markdown="1">
-### Are you eligible for benefits?
+### Are you eligible to transfer benefits?

 Yes, if:

 - You’re currently on active duty or in the Selected Reserve.
-- You’re in one of these three situations:
+- You’re in one of these situations:
    - You have at least six years of service on the date of approval and agree to serve four additional years from the date of election, or
    - You have at least 10 years of service on the date of approval, are prevented by either policy or statute from committing to four additional years, but agree to serve for the maximum amount of time allowed, or
-- You are, or are about to be, eligible for retirement, and you agree to serve an additional four years of service on or after August 1, 2012.
-You are considered to be eligible for retirement if you have completed 20 years of active federal service or 20 qualifying years (pursuant to section 12732 of title 10 U.S.C.).
 - The recipient of the benefit is enrolled in DEERS

 #### Who is covered
-- Your dependents
+Your dependents
 </div>
 <div markdown="1">
 #### Available benefits